fog/fog-ovirt/README.md

 ## API Support

-This gem fully supports API v3 of oVirt.
+This gem fully supports API V4 of oVirt.

-Version 1.0.2 adds support API V4 as well.
 The first version does not give full support.
 The supported requests for API V4 are: